 Question 31.
 Can an institution reduce its matching contribution amount for the Yellow Ribbon program during the academic year?

 Answer: No, an institution may not reduce its matching contribution amount during the academic year.
-The school may modify its agreement and reduce their matching contribution during the next open season (March 15th to May 15th each year).
-Foreign school open season is defined as June 1st through July 31st.
-However, be advised that students that had received the higher Yellow Ribbon funding amount must continue to receive that funding as long as they stay continuously enrolled.
+A U.S. IHL may modify its agreement and reduce their matching contribution during the next open season (March 15th to May 15th each year).
+Foreign IHL open season is defined as June 1st through July 31st.

 Question 32.
 What are the responsibilities of a school participating in the Yellow Ribbon program?